oracle/terraform-provider-oci/website/docs/d/kms_key_versions.html.markdown

 * `compartment_id` - The OCID of the compartment that contains this key version.
 * `id` - The OCID of the key version.
 * `key_id` - The OCID of the master encryption key associated with this key version.
+* `public_key` - The public key in PEM format which will be populated only in case of RSA and ECDSA keys.
 * `restored_from_key_version_id` - The OCID of the key version from which this key version was restored.
 * `state` - The key version's current lifecycle state.
 Example: `ENABLED`
 * `key_version_id` - The OCID of the key version.